micmejia/bible-dump/AMPC/Mark/Mark 15.md

-_And the Scripture was fulfilled which says, He was counted among the transgressors_.
+And the Scripture was fulfilled which says, He was counted among the transgressors.